Faculty Senate Constitution

 - Faculty Senate voting shall be carried by a majority of members present.

-- Amendments to the Faculty Senate Constitution must be ratified by two-thirds of the full-time faculty who vote in a ballot election.
+- Amendments to the Faculty Senate Constitution must be ratified by two-thirds of the senate.